nens/cookiecutter-prefect-template/{{ cookiecutter.project_name }}/README.md

 Some `uv` commands:

-    $ uv sync  # Sets up the .venv and does the "pip install".
+    $ uv sync  # Sets up the .venv and does the "pip install"
-    $ uv add your-dependency  # If you need numpy or so, replaces requirements.txt
+    $ uv add your-dependency  # If you need numpy or so; replaces requirements.txt
     $ uv run prefect server start  # "uv run" automatically runs in your .venv
     $ uv run src/tasks.py